How to Check Your Credit Score

-If you know that your credit score is worse than 550 and you need a mortgage, you’ll need to find a bad credit private mortgage lender in Ontario.
+If you know that your credit score is worse than 550 and you need a mortgage, you’ll need to find a bad credit mortgage lender in Ontario.
 Most bad credit lenders are companies or individuals that specialize in providing mortgages regardless of credit scores.
 If you have undergone a bankruptcy or consumer proposal in the last two years you will also need to work with a private lender as banks will turn you down.
-We have a large network of private lenders throughout Ontario who specialize in providing mortgages for bad credit.
+Our bad credit mortgage brokers have a large network of private lenders throughout Ontario who specialize in providing mortgages for bad credit with low rates.

 Instead of using credit score to approve mortgages, private lenders will look at the equity in the property.
 Since a bad credit mortgage has a higher risk of defaulting, private lenders need to find other ways of reducing their risk.
 Private lenders will lend money in the form of registered mortgages, meaning that the lender may sell the property if the borrower fails to pay their fees.
 When the lender sells a property, they are paid off after all previous mortgages are paid off.
 To assess the risk associated with a property, private lenders will calculate a metric called Loan to Value (LTV).
 LTV is equal to the value of existing mortgages divided by the market value of the property.
-Bad credit lenders will lend on properties with a LTV of no more than 80%.
-Income and credit score are not used to approve mortgages but may affect the interest rate offered.
+Bad credit lenders will lend on properties with an LTV of no more than 80%.

 Since a bad credit mortgage is considered a risky investment the interest rate is higher than that of a traditional bank mortgage.
 While the major banks charge around 3% to 4% a bad credit lender may charge anywhere from 7% to 15%.
 A bad credit mortgage also requires the borrower to pay fees related to setting up the mortgage.
 These fees go to the real estate lawyers, to the mortgage broker or lender for administrative work, and to a home appraisal company.
 It is a good idea to contact several lenders and compare mortgage rates and terms.
 The lenders will compete with each other and offer lower mortgage rates.
-We have a large network of bad credit lenders throughout Ontario that we use for our bad credit clients.
+We have a large network of bad credit lenders throughout Ontario that can help when qualifying for a mortgage with bad credit.

 Your credit rating should automatically improve if you consistently pay off your bills and credit cards.
 It is important to not put yourself in a situation where you cannot pay off your debts.
 The most common way to improve your credit score is to use credit cards and consistently pay them off.
 You can put small charges to pay off on a card each month, or you can get a secured credit card.

 Secured credit cards are offered at all major Canadian banks.
 These cards require a deposit so that the card holder can never be in default.
-If the card holder fails to pay the fees, then the deposit is used to pay the fees.
+If the cardholder fails to pay the fees, then the deposit is used to pay the fees.
 It is recommended to not exceed 60% of the credit card limit and always make more than the minimum monthly payment.
-It takes time to improve your credit score, usually 6 months or longer.
+Qualifying for a mortgage with bad credit can be difficult with the major banks, always try a bad credit mortgage company.
+Bad credit mortgage companies specialize in poor credit loans and can prove the funds you require.
+Remember it take time to improve your low credit score, usually 6 months or longer.